Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Conclusion

 This paper shows that production coding agents can be understood as answers to a recurring set of design questions: where reasoning sits relative to the harness, how execution, safety, extensibility, context, delegation, and persistence are organized, and which trade-offs those choices encode.
 Claude Code occupies a clear design point within that space.
 It gives the model broad local autonomy while surrounding it with a dense deterministic harness for permissioning, tool routing, context compaction, extensibility, and session recovery.
 Read through the five values and thirteen design principles identified in \Cref{sec:values}, these choices are coherent rather than ad hoc: the system consistently prioritizes human decision authority, safety, reliable execution, capability amplification, and contextual adaptability.

-The OpenClaw comparison sharpens the main architectural finding by showing that the same design questions recur in different agent systems but produce different answers.
-Where Claude Code invests in per-action safety classification and graduated context compression within a CLI harness, OpenClaw invests in perimeter-level access control and structured long-term memory within a multi-channel gateway.
-The two systems can even compose: OpenClaw hosts Claude Code as an external harness via ACP.
+The OpenClaw and Hermes Agent comparisons show that the same design questions recur in different agent systems but produce different answers.
+Where Claude Code invests in per-action safety classification and graduated context compression within a CLI harness, OpenClaw invests in perimeter-level access control and structured long-term memory within a multi-channel gateway, and Hermes Agent renders per-action approvals across many surfaces, from one process, with pluggable memory and model backends.
+The three systems compose through ACP at multiple positions: OpenClaw can host Claude Code as an external harness via ACP, and Hermes Agent sits on both sides of the host/guest split.
 For agent builders, the most consequential open question is therefore not how to add more autonomy, but how to preserve human capability over time.
-As the evaluative lens in \Cref{sec:values:lens}, the analysis in \Cref{sec:discuss}, and the open questions surveyed in \Cref{sec:future} document, the architecture provides limited mechanisms that explicitly preserve long-term human understanding, codebase coherence, or the developer pipeline.
+Taken together, the long-term capability question introduced in \Cref{sec:values:lens}, the analysis in \Cref{sec:discuss}, and the open questions surveyed in \Cref{sec:future} show that the architecture provides limited mechanisms that explicitly preserve long-term human understanding, codebase coherence, or the developer pipeline.
 Future systems could treat that sustainability gap as a first-class design problem, not a downstream evaluation metric.

 \beginappendix